CaptainSapphire/PH-s-Blog/_posts/draft-2026-03-03-AI as Your Portfolio Partner.md

 * **Stay Curious**: "Every time I build an app, it teaches me about how to build an app better."

 ## Final Thoughts
+Thank you to the Girls Who Code Team for this wonderful learning experience via their webinar series, and Bethany Crystal for providing us with her knowledge.